-According to legend, this source on the castle hill is a drain of the castle fountain.
+According to legend, this spring on the castle hill is an outflow from the castle fountain.

-"The water used to come out of the tuff from the ground.
+“The water there used to come straight out of the ground out of a tuff stone.

-Outside, the spring was framed with a few wooden boards and a few stones
+The outside of the spring was only framed with a few wooden boards and a few stones

 lay around it.
-Everything was wild and nobody led the way. "
+Everything was wild and no one led there. "

-The larger of the springs north of the castle hill has long been the name
+The larger of the springs north of the castle hill has had the name for a long time

-Mechtildenbrunnen and it is often claimed that the inhabitants of the once on the
+Mechtildenbrunnen and it is often said that the residents of the once at the

 The Mechtildisbrünnlein is a small fountain grotto.